 Governor McMaster has eased state closure orders and local businesses have re-opened.
 As a result, and after counsel from other local church pastors and the City of Charleston Police Dept, Holy City pastors have decided to resume our corporate worship gathering.
-As of January 12, 2021, the city of Charleston has extended their Face Mask ordinance until March 12, 2021.
+As of March 12, 2021, the city of Charleston has extended their Face Mask ordinance through April 14, 2021.
 Holy City Church elders strongly encourage members and visitors to socially distance and to consider wearing a face mask during our corporate worship gathering.

 While local churches have been exempted from the Charleston face mask ordinance, Holy City elders encourage, not command, all members and visitors to wear face masks and to socially distance during our corporate worship service.
 The elders encourage wearing face masks but we’ll leave this decision to each of your individual consciences.
 We know some will be unable to wear face masks for a variety of reasons (including health issues), so the elders are trusting the Spirit-indwelt saints to live wisely together in love, unity, and humility.
 When neither Scripture nor the state requires the wearing of face masks in a local church gathering, HCC elders will not command saints to wear face masks.
 HCC elders do not possess the authority (from God) to bind the conscience of a believer by commanding something that neither Scripture nor the state commands.
 That being said, we do command and exhort the saints to outdo one another in showing honor, to show love to others who have different convictions on this matter, and bear with one another in gentleness, peace, and humility.